jkominek/piano-conversion/README.md

     space if you don't need them.
 * pedal-board
   * 4 1/4" TRS jacks for common MIDI keyboard pedals.
 8 channel ADC for reading the values; 4 used for the jacks, the others on headers if you want them.
-* sensorboard-1x
-  * Holds a single CNY70 and 2x2 0.100" header for connecting to power and ADC.
 * sensorboard-tester
   * For development/manufacture only, for testing/measuring sensorboards/CNY70s.
+* sensorboards
+  * Directory with a variety of board configurations for holding CNY70 sensors.

 To put a sensor on every hammer and key of an 88 key piano, you would need: